Screening Programs & FAQ

 No, all submissions need to be submitted through FilmFreeway (opens in new tab) to be considered.

-Blood in the Snow films are also eligible for the Canadian Screen Awards (CSA).
+BITS films are also eligible for the Canadian Screen Awards (CSA).